openfaas/faas/guide/deployment_k8s.md

 Asynchronous invocation works by queuing requests with NATS Streaminig.

-Deploy the asynchronous stack like this:
+Deploy the asynchronous stack like this (or use the helm chart with the async override)

 ```
 $ cd faas-netes